jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 }
 ```

-Create the combos array in `build.js` and pass the combos array into the template function.
+Add the `parse-combos` module to `build.js` and pass the combos array into the template function.

 ```js
 // build.js